sonata-project/exporter/docs/reference/symfony.rst

 Under the hood, the exporter uses one service for each available format.
 Each service has its own parameters, documented below.

-Each service parameter has a configuration countepart:
+Each service parameter has a configuration counterpart:

 .. code-block:: yaml